-The Board of Directors
+Board of Directors

-The individuals listed below serve as directors of the funds.
+The individuals listed below serve as directors of the fund.
 Each director will continue to serve in this capacity until death, retirement, resignation or removal from office.
 The board has adopted a mandatory retirement age for directors who are not "interested persons," as that term is defined in the Investment Company Act (independent directors).
-Independent directors shall retire by December 31 of the year in which they reach their 75th birthday.
+Independent directors shall retire on December 31 of the year in which they reach their 75th birthday; provided, however, that on or after January 1, 2022, independent directors shall retire on December 31 of the year in which they reach their 76th birthday.

 Jonathan S. Thomas is an "interested person" because he currently serves as President and Chief Executive Officer of American Century Companies, Inc. (ACC), the parent company of American Century Investment Management, Inc. (ACIM or the advisor).
 The other directors (more than three-fourths of the total number) are independent.
 They are not employees, directors or officers of, and have no financial interest in, ACC or any of its wholly owned, direct or indirect, subsidiaries, including ACIM, American Century Investment Services, Inc. (ACIS) and American Century Services, LLC (ACS), and they do not have any other affiliations, positions or relationships that would cause them to be considered "interested persons" under the Investment Company Act.
-The directors serve in this capacity for seven (in the case of Jonathan S. Thomas, 16; and Stephen E. Yates, 8) registered investment companies in the American Century Investments family of funds.
+The directors serve in this capacity for eight (in the case of Jonathan S. Thomas, 16; and Ronald J. Gilson, 9) registered investment companies in the American Century Investments family of funds.

 The following table presents additional information about the directors.
-The mailing address for each director is 4500 Main Street, Kansas City, Missouri 64111.
+The mailing address for each director, other than Jonathan S. Thomas, is 1665 Charleston Road, Mountain View, California, 94043.
+The mailing address for Jonathan S. Thomas is 4500 Main Street, Kansas City, Missouri 64111.